Local Housing Allowance (LHA)

 Housing Benefit is based on the rate of LHA that applies from 1 April each year and will be reviewed every April unless there is a change in the rate the claimant is entitled to before then.

-The Government has frozen increases in LHA Rates for 4 years from April 2016.
-This means LHA Rates will not increase above the maximum rates that apply from April 2015 but they may decrease if rents go down locally.
+Since April 2016 LHA Rates are frozen for 4 years and will not increase above the maximum rates that were set in April 2015.
+LHA Rates may decrease if rents go down locally.

 Housing Benefit under the LHA rules is normally paid directly to the claimant.
 In some circumstances we may decide to pay the landlord.
 Further information on the payment of Housing Benefit under LHA rules is available on our Payments page.